HaxeFoundation/HaxeManual/md/manual/type-system-module-sub-types.md

 ```haxe
 var e:haxe.macro.Expr.ExprDef;
 ```

-Here, the sub-type `ExprDef` within module `haxe.macro.Expr` is accessed.
-By default, module sub-types are publicly available, but their visibility can be constrained to their enclosing module by adding the `private` keyword:
+Here the sub-type `ExprDef` within module `haxe.macro.Expr` is accessed.

+The sub-type relation is not reflected at runtime.
+That is, public sub-types become a member of their containing package, which could lead to conflicts if two modules within the same package try to define the same sub-type.
+Naturally the Haxe compiler detects these cases and reports them accordingly.
+In the example above, `ExprDef` is generated as `haxe.macro.ExprDef`.

+Sub-types can also be made private:

 ```haxe
 private class C { ... }